Placement Test FAQs

 After submitting a completed application, you will receive a letter with instructions to schedule the test through MyCCP.
 Or you may attend a drop-in placement test in Room BG-14, in the Bonnell Building on the Main Campus on Tuesday or Thursday between 9:00 a.m. and 2:00 p.m.
 If you have to reschedule your appointment, please call 215.751.8010.

 When do I receive the results of the test?

 Your placement test results will be ready in approximately two business days.
 In order to maintain the confidentiality of student records, placement results cannot be given to you over the phone.
 When you come in for your registration session, you will be given your placement scores.

 Are there special tests for English as a Second Language (ESL) students?

-For more information about the ESL test, visit the ACT/COMPASS website.
+For more information about the ESL test, visit the ACCUPLACER Tests website.